Evaluation of music in Zambia: judgements about songs

 b. endogenous Chibale songs with exogenous songs.

-We want to come to a better understanding of the relations of the six judgement groups.
-Therefore, we will examine what their relations are in case of the other preferences.
-Songs evaluated in real time (instead of from memory), dances, dancers, singers, bringers of (new) songs, and drummers.
+We want to arrive at a better understanding of the relations of the six judgement groups.
+Therefore, we will examine what their relations are in the case of the other preferences: songs evaluated in real time (instead of from memory), dances, dancers, singers, bringers of (new) songs, and drummers.

 We will start with the first in this article and treat the others in two articles on judgements about dances and on judgements about performers.
 Conclusions will be drawn in the concluding article.